maticzav/graphql-shield/README.md

 ## Overview

 GraphQL Shield helps you create permission layer for your application.
 The idea behind it is to separate the permission logic, such as authorization, from your application logic.
-This way you can you can make sure no request will ever be resolved if it wasn't meant to be.
+This way you can make sure no request will ever be resolved if it wasn't meant to be.

 ## Features